 Criteria for refund transaction record selection during flow run

 The Celigo AmazonIO Settlement Invoice Refund Transaction Search record in NetSuite controls which refund transaction records, among all the transaction records present in NetSuite, are selected by the flow to be processed.
 The following screenshot of Celigo AmazonIO Settlement Invoice Refund Transaction Search in NetSuite displays the criteria based on which a record is selected:

 Impact of flow on transaction record in NetSuite

 - Refund transaction record before the flow run

-The following screen displays the Transaction type: Refund after the NetSuite Settlement Transaction to NetSuite Payment Add run.
+The following screen displays the Transaction type: Refund after running the NetSuite Settlement Transaction to NetSuite Payment Add flow.
 You can see that none of the fields except Status have any value in the Transaction Summary pane.
 At the start, the Status field will always be displayed as New.